 The distances are really small.
 Within a single day, you can swim in the sea in the morning and stand on a top of a mountain by the evening.

 The diversity of climate, soil types, landscapes and habitats result in an exceptional diversity of plants and animals.
 Despite its small size, Slovenia is one of the biodiversity hotspots of Europe.
 It covers only 0,0004 % of the Earth and 0,014 % of the terrestrial part of the Earth.
 On this small surface, you can find more than 1 % of all known species and more than 2 % of land species!

-There are more than 800 species, which occur either only in Slovenia (strictly endemic species) or in a small region of Slovenia and bordering countries (broadly endemic species).
-Many of these special species are highly specialised cave animals, which have entirely adapted to life in the subterranean world.
+There are more than 800 strictly endemic species (occurring only in Slovenia) and broadly endemic species (occurring in Slovenia and bordering countries).
+Many of these unique species are highly specialised cave animals, which have entirely adapted to life in the subterranean world.

 The high biodiversity of Slovenia is also reflecting in the large proportion of the national territory, which is designated as Natura 2000 areas.
 More than 35 % of the territory belongs to this European network of sites of conservation importance.

 Slovenia is known as a green country, not surprising when almost 60 % of the land is covered by forests.
 Most of the forests are managed for wood production, but still, they provide good habitats for forest animals.
 In the north of Slovenia, you can admire mountain forests with different tree species changing towards the tree line.